top of page

 The Sonata for Cello and Piano won the Grand Prize in the 1982 Delius Composition Competition, and in 1998 a Capstone Records recording contract from the Society of Composers.

-Listen to cellist Lawrence Granger of the San Francisco Symphony and pianist Audrey Andrist play Sonata for Cello and Piano
+Listen to San Francisco Symphony cellist Lawrence Granger and pianist Audrey Andrist play Sonata for Cello and Piano